Lori Ballen, the owner of this website, benefits from purchases made through her affiliate links.

 You’ll want to include the standard information of the date, your address, a starting/ending time and a description of what will be available.
 Pictures, as well as a map (that only pinpoints your street), are extra helpful features that really grab attention when placing an ad online.
 The old standby of posting flyers on bulletin boards at grocery stores and laundromats are still effective routes as well.
 (Don’t forget to make mention as to whether the starting time is firm or if you will allow early callers!)

 Signs for your garage sale will be necessary— especially if you live in a neighborhood with winding streets or in an area that is off the beaten path.
-Signs can be made of anything from thick poster board to a weighted cardboard box.
+Signs can be made of anything from a thick poster board to a weighted cardboard box.
 Just keep in mind that, even at a reasonable speed, letters and numbers can be hard to catch when driving past them.
 A garage sale sign should be simple and neat but branded with extra-large bold letters.
 List your address and use arrows as well.
 Place signs only where local ordinances allow and remember to be a responsible citizen and take them back down as soon as your sale is over.

 Other signs you will need legibly written and prominently displayed during your garage sale: